 To give some perspective, vitamins that are known for their antioxidant properties are vitamins A, C, and E. Astaxanthin is over 6000 times stronger than vitamin C, 550 times stronger than vitamin E, and over 800 times stronger than another well-known antioxidant, Coenzyme Q10.

-Unfortunately, the human body is not able to form astaxanthin naturally.
+Unfortunately, the human body is not able to form this compound naturally.
 Therefore, if you would like to benefit from the rich antioxidants within astaxanthin, you must either obtain it from your diet or through supplements.
 Unfortunately, many people find it challenging to get all the nutrients they’d like via their diet.
-Therefore, supplements have become a popular way to obtain astaxanthin.
+Therefore, supplements have become a popular way to obtain this beneficial compound.

 1. Kumar R, Salwe KJ, Kumarappan M. Evaluation of Antioxidant, Hypolipidemic, and Antiatherogenic Property of Lycopene and Astaxanthin in Atherosclerosis-induced Rats.
 Pharmacognosy Res.
 2017;9(2):161-167. doi:10.4103/0974-8490.204654